Island peak expedition

 - Accommodation: Lodge

-Day of walking around Gorakshep and for those who wish to go to the historic base camp of Everest along the Khumbu glacier, descent to Lobuche
+Walking day around Gorakshep, and for those who wish, a visit to the historic Everest Base Camp along the Khumbu Glacier, then descent to Lobuche

 - Accommodation: Lodge